cuustard/uni/SCC.141.md

   - **Copyright Infringement** is the violation of copyright law
 - **Patents**
   - A strong form of intellectual property rights and gives the owner the exclusive right of an invention for up to 20 years
-  - Protects againts independent development of something based on the same idea
+  - Protects against independent development of something based on the same idea
   - The application is long and expensive
-  - The invention must be new, involve an inventive step, be capable of industrial application, and fully disclosed
+  - The invention must be new, involve an inventive step, be capable of industrial application, and be fully disclosed
 - **Law of confidence**
   - A useful supplement to copyright and patents
   - It protects ideas before they become copyrighted/patented